 The children of Israel, once dispersed, are said to return to their land because that is where they will be resurrected.
 They will seek the Lord God their coming Messiah and David their former king, whom God will also raise up for them (Jer 30:9).
 They are not so populous that they cannot be numbered.
 Rather, ‘I will set them in their land and multiply them’ (Ezek 37:26).
 The borders of the land allocated for each of the twelve tribes are set out in Ezekiel 47-48.

 So the 144,000 who are ‘sealed from every tribe of the sons of Israel’ are Christians living in the countries into which, in the centuries after the Assyrian and Babylonian deportations, the northern tribes migrated.
 The countries, one supposes, are those of Europe, for it was to Europe primarily that the gospel went.
 Nonetheless, since Gentile believers are grafted into the olive tree that is Israel and share in its root (Rom 11:17), and since they are part of the new Jerusalem that comes down from heaven (Rev 21), ‘Israel’ here must have a still wider sense.
-Membership is based on justification by faith.
+Previously we were alienated from the state of Israel (Eph 2:12); now, being reconciled to God, we are fellow citizens with the saints and household of God (Eph 2:19).
 However, not everyone who has been sealed with the Holy Spirit (II Cor 1:22, Eph 1:13) will receive the seal that keeps him from harm.

 And I will show wonders in the heavens above